Non-diffracting meronic spin defects of light: Introduction

 \section{Introduction}

 Optical singularities are loci at which the light field is not completely well defined~\cite{Berry2023ThePolarisation}.
-The interconnectedness of the diverse properties of light reveals singularities of intricate fields contained within singularities of more elementary ones~\cite{Vernon20233DFields,Dow1967EnergyBeam,Shen2021SupertoroidalSpace}, just as phase singularities turn to be momentum or polarization singularities~\cite{Berry2009OpticalCurrents,Dennis2002PolarizationStatistics}.
-Should a vector field vanish at a certain point, this node is surrounded by a rich structure where the vector winds around, an arrangement that cannot be eliminated unless it annihilates with another one~\cite{Freund1995SaddlesFields}.
-Light fields have an extensive family of such singularities~\cite{Dennis2009SingularSingularities}, from points where the phase of vibration is undefined (optical vortices)~\cite{Coullet1989OpticalVortices}, to singularities of the polarization ellipse orientation~\cite{Berry2001PolarizationWaves}, the linear~\cite{Wang2024TopologicalSkyrmions} or angular~\cite{Wang2022TopologicalLight} momentum.
+The interconnectedness of the diverse properties of light reveals singularities of intricate fields contained within singularities of more elementary ones~\cite{Vernon20233DFields,Shen2021SupertoroidalSpace}, just as phase singularities turn to be momentum or polarization singularities~\cite{Berry2009OpticalCurrents,Dennis2002PolarizationStatistics}.
+When a vector field vanishes at a certain point, this node is surrounded by a rich structure where the vector winds around, an arrangement that cannot be eliminated unless it annihilates with another one~\cite{Freund1995SaddlesFields}.
+Light fields have an extensive family of such singularities~\cite{Dennis2009SingularSingularities}, from points where the phase of vibration is undefined (optical vortices)~\cite{Coullet1989OpticalVortices}, to singularities of the polarization ellipse orientation~\cite{Berry2001PolarizationWaves}, energy flow~\cite{Wang2024TopologicalSkyrmions,Dow1967EnergyBeam} or spin angular momentum~\cite{Wang2022TopologicalLight}.